radish-es/casebook-property/content/docs/page1.md

     _template: case
 ---

-## Introducting Annapolis
+## Introducing Annapolis

-This is the text of the intro to the case
+This is the text of the intro to the case.

 {{< include "/content/cases/annapolis.md" >}}

-### Following up
+## Following up

 This is more text.